AljazEferl/freeCodeCampDailyChallenges/README.md

-This is a repositry for daily challenges solved in python
+This is a repositry for daily challenges solved in python# freeCodeCampDailyChallenges